PVP Rules

 Time Management: In the case of Dice being called, due to time constraints of one member of the party/scene, they reserve the right to veto the use of emotes.
 Forgoing emotes/dialogue for the duration of the scene – This includes all members of the PvP encounter – and does not have to be a unanimous decision.

-Turn time under this condition should take no longer than 3 minutes.
+.
 If it exceeds 5 your turn is skipped.
 Honest questions are exceptions.
 Purposely stalling time for cooldowns is strictly against the rules.
 You will still follow the PvP Dice Guide for the format.

 Rule 3

-The outcome of a PvP encounter can be anything ranging from bruising, and theft, to severe consequences such as character death (A PK ticket must be opened for this consequence prior to the PVP).
+Being downed: Being downed in PvP occurs when a character reaches 0 hp, and has no ability that can bring them back from being downed.
+Being downed does not mean your character died.
+The outcome of a PvP encounter can be anything ranging from bruising or theft, to severe consequences such as character death (A PK ticket must be opened for this consequence prior to the PVP, even if the scene is currently underway to allow a member of Staff to approve the request).
 The consequence should match the preceding roleplay.
 Severe consequences require a significant amount of roleplay.

 Rule 4